Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Introduction

 On the other hand, there are also drawbacks to the coupling approach.
-Besides being unable to access the KPZ limit distributions, the coupling method produces weaker than optimal results in some applications.
-Most notably, it currently provides only polynomially decaying left-tail bounds for the last-passage time and free energy, which is a main source of limitations and suboptimalities in various results.
-For example, prior to the present work, optimal-order bounds were available via coupling only for certain low central moments of these random variables.
-In a recent advance, refining the coupling method suitably, preprints \cite{noac-soso-20a, noac-soso-20b} managed to establish nearly optimal (with an $\epsilon$-deficiency in the exponents) bounds for all central moments of the free energies in the O'Connell-Yor polymer and the four basic integrable lattice polymers.
+Besides being unable to access the KPZ limit distributions, prior to the present work, the coupling method produced weaker than optimal results in some applications.
+Most notably, it provided only polynomially decaying\footnote{Before this work, the best left-tail fluctuation bounds for last-passage times accessible via the coupling approach had cubic decay; see \cite{bala-cato-sepp, sepp-cgm-18} for example.
+On the polymer side, the results of \cite{noac-soso-20a, noac-soso-20b} imply polynomially (of arbitrary degree) decaying fluctuation bounds for the free energy in the stationary versions of the O'Connell-Yor polymer and integrable lattice polymers.
+We also remind here that optimal-order/sharp exponential tail bounds are available through integrable or random matrix techniques \cite{baik-etal-01, ledo-ride-10}.} left-tail bounds for the last-passage time and free energy, which was a main source of limitations and suboptimalities in various results.
+For example, before this work, optimal-order bounds were available via the coupling approach only for certain low central moments of these random variables.
+In a recent advance, refining the coupling method suitably, preprints \cite{noac-soso-20a, noac-soso-20b} managed to establish nearly optimal (with an $\epsilon$-deficiency in the exponents) bounds for all central moments of the free energies in the stationary versions of the O'Connell-Yor polymer and the four basic integrable lattice polymers.
 As our work demonstrates, however, there is still significant room for further fundamental improvements to the method.

-The purpose of this article is to optimize the coupling method in a key aspect, namely, the exit point bounds. {\it As a result, the method is brought on par with integrable probability in handling a variety of problems of interest.} Some initial applications, explained further below, include derivations of optimal-order coalescence and transversal fluctuation bounds for geodesics, and optimal-order central moment bounds and exact right-tail moderate deviation rates for the last-passage times.
-Previously such results were inaccessible to the coupling method.
-Being able to achieve optimal results via the coupling approach is of some significance because the method can be preferable in these situations on account of its aforementioned virtues.
+The purpose of this article is to optimize the coupling method in a key aspect, namely, the exit point bounds. {\it As a result, the method is brought on par with integrable probability in handling a variety of problems of interest.} Being able to achieve optimal results via the coupling approach is of some significance because the method can be preferable in these situations on account of its aforementioned virtues.